 Vanya's Notebook (blog):

-I am definitely a small fish in this ocean
+I am definitely a small fish

 "Ha ha!
 When I wrote the book—completed in 2004—Virat Kohli was probably still in school!
 It’s not based on any actual person, its imagination!
 And while we are at it, Kohli is aggressive not charming, surely! :)"